How It Works

 - Blood enters the right atrium (the chamber on the upper right side of the heart).
 Most of the blood flows to the left side through a special fetal opening between the left and right atria.
 This is called the foramen ovale.

 - Blood then passes into the left ventricle (lower chamber of the heart).
-Then it goes to the aorta (the large artery coming from the heart).
+It then goes to the aorta (the large artery coming from the heart).

 - From the aorta, oxygenated blood is sent to the body.
 After circulating there, the blood returns to the right atrium of the heart through the superior and inferior vena cava.